 Microsoft Tops 2022 Ranking of Vendors that Retailers are Most Increasing Business With

-Every year IHL conducts a study to see which vendors have the most momentum in retail and hospitality for 2022.
+Every year IHL conducts a study to see which vendors have the most momentum in retail and hospitality.
+Below are the top vendors in 2022.
 This year over this included 241 retail brands in North America, with 40% of them over $1b in sales annually.